junyuan-chen/ReadStatTables.jl/README.md

 Notice that for data variables with value labels, both the original values and the value labels are preserved.
-For variables representing date/time, the translation to Julia `Date`/`DateTime` is lazy.
+For variables representing date or datetime, the translation to Julia `Date` or `DateTime` is lazy.
-One can access the underlying numerical values as follows:
+One can access the underlying numeric values as follows:

 ```julia
 julia> tb.mydate.data